lavanyabjb/matlab_measure_image/README.md

 # Measure Image Dimensions in MATLAB
-This is a Matlab script program to measure the length dimensions of the Scanning Electron Microscope (SEM) image.
+This is a Matlab script program to measure the length dimensions of the Scanning Electron Microscope (SEM) image without using the Image processing toolkit from MATLAB.

 Step1:
 Copy and paste the image address in the img variable.
 (Line 10)